- Class: Aves (Birds)

+Birds of fashion.
 Bird of paradise plumes were known and prized in Asia 2,000 years ago.
 Skins and feathers were very important to European women’s fashion over a century ago and are still used by the native people in New Guinea in their dress and rituals.
 During the 1880s and 1890s, some bird of paradise species were almost wiped out because of the fashion of using the bird's feathers to decorate hats.
 Up to 50,000 skins were exported each year.
 This practice was finally stopped in the 1920s, when all birds of paradise were protected from export.

 Today, some hunting is allowed but only to meet the ceremonial needs of the native society.

 Once the isolated, mountainous island of New Guinea was a bird's paradise.
 Few predators other than native humans lived there.
 But contact with the industrialized world has brought the threat of extinction.
 Islands, by their physical nature, leave many animals with nowhere to go when conditions change for the worse.
 The biggest problem birds of paradise face now comes from large lumber companies that clear all trees from rain forests for cardboard and hardwood products.

 Currently, the blue bird of paradise Paradisaea rudolphi, Wahnes’s parotia Parotia wahnesi, and MacGregor’s bird of paradise Macgregoria pulchra are vulnerable.